- Program Summary

 - Other Community Service

 - Campus-Wide Leadership Conference 2013

 - They provide valuable hands-on experiences that complement classroom experience and inspire students to learn more about the STEAM disciplines.

 - They contribute financial support and the sponsorship necessary to operate the program.

 Science Bound has been successful overall.
 More than 300 public school students each year are benefited.
 More than 98% of students who complete the Science Bound public school program go on to college..
 At the college level, where 72% of the participants fall into the underrepresented minority category, students mature academically and professionally.
 Science Bound Scholars are actively involved on campus, conduct research, study abroad and participate in internships.
 Collegiate Science Bound student leaders raised more than $ 13,000.00 during the 2012-2013 academic year, hosting a university-wide “Growing Leaders Conference” that featured a nationally recognized speaker.
 Since 2011, the program has graduated 53 Purdue alumni who have entered the ranks of the professional world or are pursuing further graduate study.

 SCHOOL ADMINISTRATORS, TEACHERS AND COUNSELORS CREATE A PATH TO SUCCESS

-School administrators identify the Mentor/Teacbers.
-Mentor teachers play an extremely important function in the success of Science Bound, so you'll want to identify members of your staff who will participate as well.
+IPS Mentor teachers, guidance counselors and administrators play an extremely important function in the success of Science Bound, so you'll want to identify members of your staff who will participate as well.
 Not only are Mentor teachers responsible for identifying participants and facilitating after school sessions, they are strategically positioned as role models, career coaches, who whet the appetite of students for discovery, investigation and research.
-Once they have been identified, Science Bound leadership team will work with mentor/teachers to launch the program going and to help involve local industrial partners.
+Once they have been identified, Science Bound leadership team work with mentor/teachers to launch the program going and to help involve local industrial partners.